pubstack/pubstack.github.io/_posts/2016-11-28-testing-composable-upgrades.md

   -e upgrade_repos.yaml
 ```

-If the last steps manage to finish successfully (WIP), you just have upgraded your Overcloud from Newton to Ocata (latest master).
+If the last steps manage to finish successfully, you just have upgraded your Overcloud from Ocata to Pike (latest master).

 For more resources related to TripleO deployments, check out the [TripleO YouTube channel](https://www.youtube.com/channel/UCNGDxZGwUELpgaBoLvABsTA).